NikitaSmirnov22/NikitaSmirnov22/README.md

 # Hi there!
-### My name is Nikita.
-I`m a Data Scientist with a keen interest in AI and Machine Learning.
+### I`m a Data Scientist with a keen interest in AI and Machine Learning.
 **About me:**
-- Finished my BA in the field of Economics and MA in International Finance.
+- Finished my BA in the field of Economics and MA in International Finance(M&A thesis).
 - Currently, available for working opportunities and collaboration.
 - In love with chess and would welcome anyone to join me on chess.com (nickname: shax_i_mat).